casper-network/docs/source/docs/casper/developers/cli/delegate.md

 **Example:**

-This example command uses the Casper Testnet to delegate 500 CSPR:
+This example command uses the Casper Testnet to delegate 500 CSPR, and the payment amount is 6 CSPR.
+The payment amount varies based on each deploy and network [chainspec](../concepts/glossary/C.md#chainspec).
+However, notice that this method is more expensive than the previous one that calls the delegate entry point.

 ```bash
 casper-client put-deploy \